NEAR07/NEAR07/README.md

 ## 🙋‍♂️ About Me <img src="https://komarev.com/ghpvc/?username=NEAR07&color=green" alt="Profile views" />

-- 🏫 I am studying at [Politeknik Elektronika Negeri Surabaya](https://www.pens.ac.id/en/).
+- 🏫 I'm a graduate of the [Politeknik Elektronika Negeri Surabaya](https://www.pens.ac.id/en/).

 - 🤖 I am a member of [ERSOW TEAM](https://ersow.pens.ac.id), which is the wheeled soccer robot research team at PENS, serving in the programmer division.